bgoonz/docs-collection/github/rest/reference/git.md

 ---
 title: Git database
-intro: 'The Git Database API enables you to read and write raw Git objects to your Git database on {% data variables.product.product_name %} and to list and update Git references (branch heads and tags).'
+intro: "The Git Database API enables you to read and write raw Git objects to your Git database on {% data variables.product.product_name %} and to list and update Git references (branch heads and tags)."
 allowTitleToDifferFromFilename: true
 redirect_from:
   - /v3/git
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - API
 miniTocMaxHeadingLevel: 3